 Provide free interpreter services to clients for the provision of legal information and advice services.

 LAQ provides interpreter services for clients in accordance with the Queensland Government’s ‘Language Services Policy’.

 Participate in community events and provide community legal education (CLE) when requested.

-LAQ delivers CLE sessions on common legal topics to people from migrant and refugee communities in a TAFE and settlement support setting.
+LAQ delivers CLE sessions on common legal topics to people from migrant and refugee backgrounds in a TAFE and settlement support setting.

 Increase cultural understanding and capability of staff by providing access to events, training and development opportunities.